timoklimmer/r-on-aml-moe/README.md

 # Deploying an R web service to Azure the easy way

+> Note: There was a refresh of the Managed Online Endpoint preview feature, and the contained code needs to be updated.
+>       It will be updated soon.

 This is an example for deploying an R-based inferencing web service to an [Azure Machine Learning Managed Online Endpoint](https://docs.microsoft.com/en-us/azure/machine-learning/concept-endpoints).
 It has been inspired by an example from the Azure Machine Learning team [here](https://github.com/Azure/azureml-examples/tree/main/cli/endpoints/online/custom-container/r).
 You can use this repo to directly deploy to Azure from RStudio.